-The Company's regulated operations use energy derivatives for pricerisk management purposes within certain limitations imposed by Company policies and regulatory requirements.
+The Company uses energy derivatives for price-risk management purposes within certain limitations imposed by Company policies and regulatory requirements.

-SoCalGas is subject to price risk on its natural gas purchases if its cost exceeds a 2 percent tolerance band above the benchmark price.
-This is discussed further in Note 12.
+The Company is subject to price risk on its natural gas purchases if its cost exceeds a 2 percent tolerance band above the benchmark price.
+This is discussed further in Note 11.
 SoCalGas becomes subject to price risk when positions are incurred during the buying, selling and storing of natural gas.
-As a result of the Gas Cost Incentive Mechanism (GCIM), SoCalGas enters into a certain amount of natural gas futures contracts in the open market with the intent of reducing natural gas costs within the GCIM tolerance band.
+As a result of the Gas Cost Incentive Mechanism (GCIM), the Company enters into a certain amount of natural gas futures contracts in the open market with the intent of reducing natural gas costs within the GCIM tolerance band.
 The Company's policy is to use natural gas futures contracts to mitigate risk and better manage natural gas costs.
 The CPUC has approved the use of natural gas futures for managing risk associated with the GCIM.
 At December 31, 2000, unrealized gains associated with these activities totaled \$72 million.
 These savings will be passed on to customers during the first quarter of 2001.
-At December 31, 1999, gains and/or losses from natural gas futures contracts were not material to the Company's financial statements.
+At December 31 1999, unrealized gains and/or losses from natural gas futures contracts were not material to the Company's financial statements.